 Reinstall the Blu-ray Player App

-If you already ruled out missing apps, the next step is to clear the Persistent Storage cache mentioned earlier.
-Go to Settings Devices & Connections Blu-ray Persistent Storage Clear Persistent Storage.
+If reinstalling the app did not help, clear the Persistent Storage cache.
+Go to Settings > Disc & Blu-ray > Persistent Storage > Clear Persistent Storage.
 This removes leftover disc data that can interfere with new titles.

-After clearing, connect your console to the internet and check Settings System Updates to install the latest firmware.
-Once both steps are complete, restart the Xbox and insert a retail DVD to verify playback.
+Once the console restarts, connect to the internet and check Settings > System > Updates to install the latest firmware.
+Insert a retail DVD after updating to verify playback.

-From my own testing, one reliable retail disc often reveals the root cause faster than multiple random trials.
-It's a controlled baseline that separates system issues from faulty media.
+From my own testing, one reliable retail disc reveals the root cause faster than multiple random trials.
+It provides a controlled baseline that separates system issues from faulty media.

 Media Checks When Xbox One Cannot Read DVD